Hide.me’s free plan is a great way of testing out the premium app, but isn’t a long-term solution due to the 2GB monthly data cap.

 Platforms & Devices

-Hide.me offers custom apps for a range of popular devices, including Microsoft Windows, MacOS, Linux, Android, and iOS.
-It also has an app for Windows Phone and provides manual setup guides for several other devices such as Linux and Blackberry.
+Hide.me offers custom apps for Microsoft Windows, MacOS, Android, and iOS.
+It also provides manual setup guides for other platforms such as Linux.

 The biggest drawback for those on the free plan is that users can’t protect multiple devices at the same time – to compare, premium subscribers can use it on up to five devices.
 It’s possible to install the VPN at router level but the 2GB data limit will be a major hindrance if you do.